Teddy-ing/drift-game/README.md

    - Down Arrow: Brake/Reverse
    - Left/Right Arrow: Steer

+The camera is fixed above the car so turning won't rotate your view.
 The car will drift as you steer at speed.
-Use the arrow keys to control it.
+Buildings are scattered around the level so you can see how fast you're moving.

 ## Development